 - Transitions lenses

-Visionworks creates hand-crafted lenses from a variety of high-quality materials, including polycarbonate, CR-39 plastic, and trivex.
-Here are a few of the most common types of lenses it offers:
+Visionworks creates hand-crafted lenses from a variety of high-quality materials, including polycarbonate, plastic, and high index.

 - Multifocal lenses